basho/riak_kv/docs/SecondaryIndexQueries.md

 - Returned as a list of results back to the client;

-- Or fittted to map or reduce pipes for further processing.
+- Or fitted to map or reduce pipes for further processing.

 ## Extending Projected Attributes - Examples

 ### Pre-defined Functions

 There are a number of predefined functions in the `riak_kv_index_prereduce` module (for prereduce functions) and the `riak_kv_mapreduce` (for reduce functions) which can be used to implement advanced queries.

 The following prereduce *extract* functions are available: